baites/baites.github.io/_posts/2017-11-20-getting-some-closure.md

 But before getting too much in the discussion, lets define what actually are **closures**.
 The simplest definition I can think of is something like this:

 > A **closure** is the association between a function and some variables present in the scope when this function was defined.
-Effectively, a closure becomes a combination of a function and an environment made of the this **captured** variables[^1].
+Effectively, a closure becomes a combination of a function and an environment made of the these **captured** variables[^1].

 Closures are a computer language feature, so I will use C++ and python to present the main concepts in this post.
 The minimal example of a closure can be found in the following code